-5.3 The school has a nominated governor Mrs K. Robson responsible for safeguarding to champion good practice, to liaise with the head teacher and to provide information and reports to the governing body.

-- 5.4 The case manager for dealing with allegations of abuse made against school staff members is the head teacher.
-The case manager for dealing with allegations against the head teacher is the chair of governors Mrs K. Robson.
-The procedure for managing allegations is detailed in Appendix C. - 5.5 The head teacher or proprietor will ensure that the policies and procedures adopted by the governing body are fully implemented and sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities. - 5.6 The governing body is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 5.7 All staff members, governors, volunteers and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child.
+- 5.3 The school has a nominated governor Mrs Karen Robson responsible for safeguarding to champion good practice, to liaise with the head teacher and to provide information and reports to the governing body. - 5.4 The case manager for dealing with allegations of abuse made against school staff members is the head teacher.
+The case manager for dealing with allegations against the head teacher is the chair of governors Mrs Karen Robson.
+The procedure for managing allegations is detailed in Appendix Document. - 5.5 The head teacher or proprietor will ensure that the policies and procedures adopted by the governing body are fully implemented and sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities.
+All staff and other adults are clear about procedures where they are concerned about the safety of a child, including if children go missing from school. - 5.6 The governing body is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 5.7 All staff members, governors, volunteers and external providers know how to recognise signs and symptoms of abuse, how to respond to pupils who disclose abuse and what to do if they are concerned about a child.
 They are aware that behaviours and physical signs linked to behaviours that put children in danger.
 All staff should know what to do if a child tells them he/she is being abused or neglected.
 Staff should know how to manage the requirement to maintain an appropriate level of confidentiality.
 This means only involving those who need to be involved, such as the designated safeguarding lead (or a deputy) and children's social care.
 Staff should never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child.
-Safeguarding issues can manifest themselves via peer on peer abuse.
-This may include, but not limited to: bullying (including cyber bullying), gender-based violence/sexual assaults and sexting.
-Staff should recognise that children are capable of abusing their peers.
+Safeguarding issues can manifest themselves via peer-on-peer abuse.
+This may include, but not limited to: bullying (including cyber bullying), gender-based violence/sexual harassment, sexual violence and assaults, harmful sexual behaviour and sexting.
+Staff should recognise that children are capable of abusing their peers (See 7-minute Briefings in Appendix document). - 5.8 Staff must challenge any form of derogatory and sexualised language or behaviour.
+Staff should be vigilant to sexualised/aggressive touching/grabbing.
+DfE guidance situates sexual violence, sexual harassment and harmful sexual behaviour in the context of developing a whole-school safeguarding culture, where sexual misconduct is seen as unacceptable, and not 'banter' or an inevitable part of growing up.
+Advice about tackling and reporting sexual harassment in schools and colleges from Sept 2021 is here: